garasingulik/buildmystack/README.md

-# asdf-ci
+# buildmystack
-asdf docker image for building in ci
+docker image for building in ci